Newsletter

 The fresh Israeli terms for an agreement were delivered ahead of Sunday’s summit in Rome.

-Demonstrators protest calling for the for the release of Israeli hostages held in the Gaza Strip, in Jerusalem, July 27, 2024.
+Demonstrators call for the for the release of the hostages still being held captive by Hamas terrorists in the Gaza Strip.
+Jerusalem, July 27, 2024.
 Photo by Jamal Awad/Flash90.

 Jerusalem delivered an updated Gaza ceasefire proposal to the United States on Saturday, Axios reported, citing a senior Israeli official and two other sources with knowledge of the issue.